saradevereux/eighty_six-d/README.md

-# pirates_portal
+# eighty-six'd
-A blog for professional chefs
+yelp for bosses